dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 The author of this interface did not intend to have third party implementations of this interface and reserves the right to change it.
 Implementing this interface could therefore result in a source or binary compatibility issue with a future version of this interface.

-## RS1010: Create code actions should have a unique EquivalenceKey for FixAll occurrences support.
+## RS1010: Create code actions should have a unique EquivalenceKey for FixAll occurrences support

 |Item|Value|
 |-|-|